Silent Swing: Do Open-End Funds Tilt Holdings Valuations in Response to Flows?

 We study whether shareholder scrutiny affects CEO pay.
 Our identification strategy exploits the fact that recent "say-on-pay" regulation allowed firms to hold votes every two or three years.
 Depending on their voting frequency, firms experience alternating years where scrutiny on compensation varies following a plausibly exogenous cyclical pattern.
 In vote-years, firms reduce salaries and golden parachutes, but compensate for these cuts by increasing less-scrutinized compensation such as pensions.
 Total pay is similar across vote and no-vote years, and pay-for-performance is not stronger in vote years.
 These results are most consistent with greater window-dressing of compensation in times when firms are subject to heightened shareholder scrutiny.

-The Market Reaction to Stock Split Announcements: Earnings Information After All (with Alon Kalay)
+The Market Reaction to Stock Split Announcements: Earnings Information After All (2012)